 It's strawberry season, and a couple of weeks ago, I picked my first of the year.
 It was the very beginning of the season.
 They were a touch tangy but sweet on the finish.
-Then, I picked up some rhubarb at my friend Nancy's Arbor Bed & Breakfast garden.
+Then, I picked up some rhubarb from a friend's garden.
 Strawberries are not my favorite fruit, but I love the classic combination of strawberry and rhubarb.

 I decided to make a rustic tart and load it up high with fruit.
 A crisp would have been just as delicious, but rustic tarts always transports me back to my late French grandmother's kitchen in Blois.
 She was an amazing blind baker, always going by feel, using a delicate coffee cup and soup spoons to measure.
 She never paid much attention to the size of the eggs either, and somehow, her pastries always turned out perfectly delicious, crisp and flaky.